ferdthebird/sx-convert/README.md

 sx-convert
 ==========

-a ruby program to parse shoucast log files and output the new required soundexchange reporting format.
+a ruby program to parse shoutcast log files and output the new required soundexchange reporting format.
 Reads and writes stdin/stdout by default.

 Flags: